 It’s common to see statistics of high employment rates for college graduates, but how many graduates actually work in their field after graduating?
 Just 27%.
 So no, college isn’t a guaranteed path to success, but a business degree is more varied than other options.

 Why You Should Consider Getting a College Degree

 While it’s true that going to college isn’t necessary, there are some great reasons to pursue a business degree if you want to become an entrepreneur.
 Let’s look at what you’ll learn.

 1. Communication Skills

 Writing pitches and emails and participating in public speaking are essential skills you’ll need if you want to run a business.
 But, you’ll need exceptional communication skills to work on the most challenging projects.
+To take your communication skills to the next level the expertise of a TED speaker coach can come in handy, it can be done on top of taking college courses.
 Conflict management is also taught in several college courses.